navgurukul/bhanwari-devi/README.md

 ### Redux middlewars(aka redux-saga)
 Middlewares are so useful, when we talk about handling async/api calls.
 We put saga middlewares in `src/components/componentName/redux/saga.js` file.
 It makes handling redux state easy and intutive.
 In start it might look a bit cumbersome or long.
-But after creating two or three api calls, you will get a hang of it.
-This is how we handle getting user data in through redux saga middleware.
+But after creating two or three API calls, you will get a hang of it.
+This is how we handle getting user data through redux saga middleware.

 ```
 import { takeLatest, put, call } from 'redux-saga/effects'